 Anyway, there was no super-sleuthing involved in this morning’s Nigel incident, but I DID open the door in my dressing gown (look, it’s REALLY cold here.
 Also, there is something wrong with our heating, apparently.
 It’s probably that a dead body has been stuffed inside the pipes or something.) to find a man from Scottish Gas standing outside, holding a clip-board and squinting at me suspiciously.

 “Hello!”
-I said, trying to look like, why, I ALWAYS dress like a homeless person!
+I said, trying to look like, why, I ALWAYS wear my dressing gown in the middle of the day!
 (And actually, in winter I almost always do.)
 Whereupon he asked me if there was actually anyone living in the house next door.

 “Not living, no,” I said, glad to have yet another excuse to talk about this.
 “But possibly lying dead on the floor, or inside the walls?”
 Then I embarked on a breathless tale of how Nigel hasn’t been seen for years – YEARS – and how this one time he turned up and then left in a hurry, and I think he is maybe with MI5, but if he isn’t, then maybe a dastardly villain of some sort, or dead?